macchiato-dev/ristretto/file-cards.md

     this.rightBtn.innerHTML = this.icons.right
     this.rightBtn.addEventListener('click', () => {
       this.listEl.scroll({
-        left: Math.max(
+        left: Math.min(
-          this.listEl.scrollWidth - this.listEl.offsetWidth,
+          this.listEl.scrollWidth - this.listEl.clientWidth,
-          this.listEl.scrollLeft + this.listEl.offsetWidth
+          this.listEl.scrollLeft + this.listEl.clientWidth
         ),
         behavior: 'smooth',
       })